-When the samples obtained by C-Sample are employed to accurately estimate the basic and the high-order attributes in large graphs, different re-weighted estimators are proposed by theoretical analysis on the synthetic Markov chain process of C-Sample combined with the Horvitz-Thompson estimator [9] and the unordered estimator [21].
+When the samples obtained by S-Sample are employed to accurately estimate the basic and high-order node attributes in large graphs, different re-weighted estimators are proposed by theoretical analysis on the synthetic Markov chain process of S-Sample combined with the Horvitz-Thompson estimator [9] and the unordered estimator [21] (Section 4).

-To evaluate the effectiveness of C-Sample, extensive experiments driven by real-world graph datasets based on a C-Sample prototype and the existing state-of-the-art random-walk based methods are conducted.
-They show that the sampling costs, such as memory consumption, network overhead, and computation time, are dramatically reduced by C-Sample while its sampling errors are consistently smaller than those of the existing node-driven methods.
+To evaluate the effectiveness of S-Sample, extensive experiments driven by real-world graph datasets based on a S-Sample prototype and the existing state-of-the-art random-walk based methods are conducted.
+They show that the sampling costs, such as memory consumption, network overhead, and computation time, are dramatically reduced by S-Sample while its sampling errors are consistently smaller than those of the existing node-driven methods (Section 5).

 The rest of the paper is organized as follows.
-Section 2 describes the necessary background and motivates the C-Sample research.
-Section 3 introduces the C-Sample method while Section 4 proposes re-weighted estimators for C-Sample.
+Section 2 describes the necessary background and motivates the S-Sample research.
+Section 3 introduces the S-Sample method while Section 4 proposes re-weighted estimators for S-Sample.
 Evaluation results from experiments are presented and discussed in Section 5.
 We summarize related work in Section 6.
 Section 7 concludes our work.

 References